Skull Reshaping and Back-of-Head Augmentation

-IMPORTANT: To make the best use of your time and ours, please read the following points BEFORE you call our office:
+IMPORTANT: To make the best use of your time and ours, please read the following points BEFORE you call our office to book a consultation:

-- It is not uncommon for the cost of skull reshaping surgery to cost within the range of approximately $20-$25k, although costs may vary dramatically based upon what is required.
+- If you are an adult, it is not uncommon for the cost of skull reshaping surgery to cost within the range of approximately $20-$25k, although costs may vary dramatically based upon what is required.

 - Your surgery may involve a custom implant, and/or necessitate the need for a neurosurgeon to be involved; both of which will be at an often substantially significant additional cost.

 - Manufacture of custom implants will often cost $5-8k, depending on the size of the implant.